tapjs/tapjs/docs/reporting/index.md

 - markdown

-    Heirarchical markdown output with a table of contents.
+    Hierarchical markdown output with a table of contents.

 - min